MJKWoolnough/httpwrap/README.md

 }
 ```

-Headers is an interface for the Header method of the ResponseWriter interface
+Headers is an interface for the Header method of the ResponseWriter interface.

 #### type Override